Week 28 of Pregnancy

 You this week

-• Back pain and pelvic pressure as baby grows heavier
+• Increased back pain and pelvic pressure as baby grows heavier

-• Shortness of breath as uterus presses on diaphragm
+• Shortness of breath as uterus pushes up on diaphragm

 This week's tips

-• Schedule your glucose screening test this week if you haven't already
+• Schedule your glucose tolerance test (gestational diabetes screening) if you haven't already—typically done between weeks 24-28

-• Practice pelvic floor exercises (Kegels) daily to prepare for labor and reduce incontinence
+• Practice pelvic floor exercises daily to support bladder control and prepare for labor

-• Sleep on your left side to improve circulation and reduce pressure on your liver
+• Sleep on your left side to improve circulation and reduce swelling

-• Stay hydrated and eat smaller, more frequent meals to manage heartburn
+• Stay hydrated and eat regular, smaller meals to manage heartburn

 Looking ahead